 How does this fit into Hong Kong’s aviation market?

+It’s obviously a very tricky time for aviation in Hong Kong, so I’m curious to see how this plays out.
 The last major airline startup in Hong Kong was Oasis Hong Kong Airlines.
 The airline flew 747s to London and Vancouver a bit over a decade ago, but unfortunately the airline only lasted for a couple of years.
+I’m sad I never had the chance to fly it.
+Hopefully Greater Bay Airlines has better luck.

 What do you make of Greater Bay Airlines?